VikParuchuri/surya/README.md

 ```

 - `DATA_PATH` can be an image, pdf, or folder of images/pdfs
-- `--langs` is an optional (but highly recommended) argument that specifies the language(s) to use for OCR.
+- `--langs` is an optional (but recommended) argument that specifies the language(s) to use for OCR.
 You can comma separate multiple languages.
 Use the language name or two-letter ISO code from [here](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).
 Surya supports the 90+ languages found in `surya/languages.py`.
-- `--lang_file` if you want to use a different language for different PDFs/images, you can specify languages here.
+- `--lang_file` if you want to use a different language for different PDFs/images, you can optionally specify languages in a file.
 The format is a JSON dict with the keys being filenames and the values as a list, like `{"file1.pdf": ["en", "hi"], "file2.pdf": ["en"]}`.
 - `--images` will save images of the pages and detected text lines (optional)
 - `--results_dir` specifies the directory to save results to instead of the default
 - `--max` specifies the maximum number of pages to process if you don't want to process everything